taskadapter/redmine-java-api/README.md

 # Redmine/Chiliproject Java API.

 * Requires Java 6+.
-* Uses Redmine REST API
+* Uses Redmine's REST API (don't forget to enable it in the Redmine server settings).
 * Does not require any plugins installed on Redmine/Chiliproject server.
 * Runs on any standard Java platform
 * Supports HTTP proxy